Zeus-Kernel-Development/warp-plus-cloudflare/README.md

 ### [?]
 How to use this script
 *for ( windows, mac, linux )*
-- First download python and install in your system. https://www.python.org/downloads/
+- First download python and install in your system.
+[Python 3.7+](https://www.python.org/downloads/)
 - install module requests
 - `pip install requests` copy on cmd or terminal and enter
+- Open a cmd or terminal or shell in the extracted directory
+- Enter `python wp-plus.py`
+- Run the script and use it

+### [?]
+How to use this script